 “The beauty of fiction is it opens the door for people to speak, listen and read, but not to take it as a truism,” Althaus said.
 “It allows people to get offended in a good way.”

 Part of Althaus’ presbytery work has been to explain the work of the Presbyterian Hunger Program to congregations and worshiping communities within the presbytery.
 Among the worshiping communities is Sweaty Sheep, a new worshiping community in Santa Cruz that Althaus helped found.

 The presbytery work has included forming partnerships with two farm operations — one designed for people with special needs, and the other for people without housing.
-“My work is to help build relationships between those alluded to in the Matthew 25 texts and our congregants,” Althaus said.
+“My work is to help build relationships between those alluded to the in the Matthew 25 texts and our congregants,” Althaus said.
 “We sit with people, and it’s been going really well.”
 The ministry “takes away the hierarchical view of ‘I am serving you’ and makes it more into ‘We are serving each other,’” Althaus said.

 Listen to an excerpt from “The Expanse” here.